Geoffrey Cannon: World Nutrition

-In 2010 the World Public Health Nutrition Association launched a monthly online journal, World Nutrition.
+In 2010, the World Public Health Nutrition Association launched a monthly online journal, World Nutrition.
 Cannon designed, edited, and wrote a monthly column and editorial for the journal, ceasing as editor in 2016.

 NOVA, ultra-processing and the new Guia

-In early 2009, Cannon as a deputy editor of Public Health Nutrition, invited Carlos Monteiro of the University of Sāo Paulo to write a commentary whose title was ‘Nutrition and health.
+In early 2009, Cannon as a deputy editor of Public Health Nutrition, invited Carlos Monteiro of the University of São Paulo to write a commentary whose title was ‘Nutrition and health.
 The issue is not food, nor nutrients, so much as processing’.
 In the USA, the thesis was immediately supported by Michael Pollan and by Marion Nestle.
 By 2012, the team led by Monteiro and now including Cannon, in consultation with investigators in other countries, developed the thesis into what became known as the NOVA classification.
 This divides all foods into four groups, according to the nature, extent and purpose of processing; unprocessed and minimally processed; processed culinary ingredients; processed foods; and ultra-processed foods.
 The team was in 2012 invited by the Brazilian federal Ministry of Health to draft the text of the second official national dietary guidelines.
 Published in 2014 in Spanish and English as well as Portuguese, these are based on the NOVA classification.
-Uruguay, Peru, and Ecuador have also published national official dietary guidelines using the NOVA food classification, and they feature in a 2019 French official government report.
-Monteiro, Cannon, and many other authors have published extensively on the NOVA system and its implications for nutrition, public health, society, economics, and the environment.
+Uruguay, Peru and Ecuador have also published national official dietary guidelines using the NOVA food classification, and they feature in a 2019 French official government report.
+Monteiro, Cannon and many other authors have published extensively on the NOVA system and its implications for nutrition, public health, society, economics and the environment.

 In 2020, Cannon was among the most cited 1% of more than 600,000 investigators in 23 science disciplines throughout the world, based on Web of Science research engine findings.
 He was one of the 19 working in Brazil, four of whom came from Carlos Monteiro's department.

 Personal life

-After graduating from Balliol, Cannon lived in the Bayswater, Hampstead, and Battersea areas of London from 1961 to 1968 with his first wife Antonia and their three children, Benedict, Matthew and Lucy.
+After graduating from Balliol, Cannon lived in the Bayswater, Hampstead and Battersea areas of London from 1961 to 1968 with his first wife Antonia and their three children, Benedict, Matthew and Lucy.
 He then lived in Notting Dale from 1968 to 1999.
 He married Caroline Walker in 1987; she died in 1988.
 He moved to Brazil in 2000.
-In early 2003 he moved to his wife Raquel Bittar's home city of Juiz de Fora in the state of Minas Gerais, where the couple now live with her son Tauá and their son Gabriel.
+In early 2003, he moved to his wife Raquel Bittar's home city of Juiz de Fora in the state of Minas Gerais, where the couple now live with her son Tauá and their son Gabriel.
 In 2007, he told The Daily Telegraph: "Europeans regard death as the final obscenity, but in Brazil everyone is familiar with it...
 I don't think she [Raquel] would have married me if I hadn't been 'trained' in Brazilian life by Caroline's death.
 To live fully you have to embrace all of life's experiences."